 Diagnosis & Treatment of Phenylketonuria (PKU)

 Phenylketonuria is an inborn error of metabolism characterized by high levels of the amino acid phenylalanine [Phe] in the blood of newborns.
-PKU is diagnosed by means of the Guthrie Test., devised by Dr Robert Guthrie (1916 - 1995) after the birth of his own child with PKU.
-A small drop of blood is taken from the heel of a newborn (left) and applied to a card [right].
-In the original form of the test, a punch-out of the dried disc was incubated on a petri dish plated with bacteria (Bacillus subtilis) in the presence of a growth inhibitor, B-2-thienyl-alanine.
-High levels of Phe in the blood sample overcome the inhibition, and allow the bacteria to grow.
-If an elevated level of Phe is detected, the child is placed on a phenylalanine-restricted diet for the first several years (< 10 years).
-This can completely offset the expected neurological effects (below).
-The Guthrie test was the first widely-used perinatal biochemical test, and since its introduction in the early 1960s has been used in >90% of North American hospitals.
+PKU is diagnosed by means of various versions of the Guthrie Test, first devised by Dr Robert Guthrie (1916 - 1995) after the birth of his child with PKU.
+In the original test, a small drop of blood taken from the heel of a newborn (left) was applied to a filter-paper disc [right].
+A punch-out of the dried disc was incubated on a Petri dish plated with bacteria (Bacillus subtilis), in the presence of a growth inhibitor, B-2-thienyl-alanine.
+High levels of Phe in the blood sample overcame the inhibition, and allowed bacterial growth in the area around the disc.
+The original test has been supplanted by direct mass-spectroscopy measurement of Phe concentration in the blood sample.
+Conceptions at risk for PKU may also be screened by prenatal PCR-based DNA tests for the PKU-related alleles themselves.

-Recent evidence suggests that high levels of [Phe] may impair mental performance later in life, and that a Phe-restricted diet should be maintained throughout life.
+Current evidence suggests that high levels of [Phe] may impair mental performance later in life, and that a Phe-restricted diet should be maintained throughout life.

 See [http://www.nspku.org/] and [http://www.macpad.org/] for more details from PKU support groups.